kubernetes/enhancements/keps/sig-node/6369-downward-api-assigned-resources/README.md

 - `pkg/api/pod/util_test.go`: `2026-09-19` - `72.1%` — wiring the gate into the pod validation options, and the ratcheting rule that keeps a value already in use permitted once the gate is off.

 Producing the values:
-- `pkg/volume/downwardapi/downwardapi_test.go`: `2026-09-19` - `53.2%` — writing `assigned.cpuset` and `assigned.memset` into the volume, an empty value when the container has no assignment, and an empty value when the gate is disabled.
+- `pkg/volume/downwardapi/downwardapi_test.go`: `2026-09-19` - `53.2%` — writing `assigned.cpuset` and `assigned.memset` into the volume, and an empty value when the container has no assignment.
 - `pkg/kubelet/kubelet_pods_test.go`: `2026-09-19` - `84.6%` — the environment variable path, including that the value is taken at container creation and not refreshed afterwards.

 Node Declared Features: